Destination Connection Optionslink

 NOTE: A single Azure Private Link Service can support one or multiple destinations at the same time with different ports mapped to corresponding destination IP addresses.

-Setup instructions for Private Link Servicelink
+Setup instructions for Private Link Service

 To set up Private Link Service, you must do the following: